Family Album (play): Revivals and adaptations

 Family Album has been revived in complete or part-complete cycles of Tonight at 8.30.
 In a 1948 American tour, directed by the author, Lawrence appeared again as Jane, with Graham Payn as Jasper.
 A West End revival in 1970 featured Millicent Martin and Gary Bond as Jane and Jasper.
 The play was included in productions of Tonight at 8.30, the Williamstown Theatre Festival in 2000, the Chichester Festival in 2006, the Antaeus Company in Los Angeles in 2007, the Shaw Festival in 2009, and the Jermyn Street Theatre, London in 2018.

-In May 1991 Family Album was televised by the BBC in a cycle of eight of the Tonight at 8.30 plays, with Joan Collins as Jane and Denis Quilley as Jasper.
+In May 1991 Family Album was televised by the BBC in a cycle of eight of the Tonight at 8.30 plays, with Joan Collins as Lavinia and Denis Quilley as Jasper.

 In January 1936, Coward and Lawrence, together with Everly Gregg, Alison Leggatt, Edward Underdown and Alan Webb from the original cast, recorded "Drinking Song" and "Hearts and Flowers" and excerpts from the dialogue from the play for His Master's Voice, with the Phoenix Theatre Orchestra conducted by Clifford Greenwood.